 The top 100 Critical Occupation List is longitudinal, focused on job growth in the future and acknowledging the need for extended timeframes to achieve higher levels of education.
 This list identifies occupations that are in high demand and are projected to have positive future growth.

-The methodologies for selecting occupations for inclusion in the Top 100 Critical Occupation List are designed to emphasize the state’s desire to meet labor demands so that businesses and entrepreneurs can grow and prosper and Oklahoma citizens can maintain wealth-generating occupations.
+The methodology for selecting occupations for inclusion in the Top 100 Critical Occupation List is designed to emphasize the state’s desire to meet labor demands so that businesses and entrepreneurs can grow and prosper and Oklahoma citizens can maintain wealth-generating occupations.
 Factors included in the selection process demonstrate the values of job growth, wealth generation, and education, and are outlined below.
-Adjustments to the data may be made to address known industry-coding inconsistencies.

 - Data on all occupations in Oklahoma was pulled from Emsi (economicmodeling.com).
 Occupational Data included historical information and future estimates, as projected by Emsi (version 2020.3).
 All available data was exported, which included years 2001-2028.

 - The statistical software program STATA was used to compute data.
 Steps to identify growing occupations are outlined as follows.

 - Three statistics were calculated.
 First, the total percent change in number of jobs was calculated for each year to the next (e.g., 2001 to 2002, 2003 to 2004, and 2005 to 2006).
 Then, an average percent change was calculated based on all years.
 Second, the past rate of change was calculated for the years 2009 to 2019.
 Third, the forecasted rate of change was calculated for the years 2019 to 2028.